JulioJu/scholarProjectWebSemantic/README.md

 ##### Create the rdf file

+* See in conclusion others solution to convert in RDV

 * Note: do not remove trailer tabs on the file.
 The best is to not edit it.

 1. In the Data retrieved, on the bottom pan go to `Download -> TSV file`